blyxxyz/os_display/README.md

 It still misleadingly looks like `''` when printed, but it's possible to copy and paste it and get the right result.

-## Limitations
+## Cross-platform usage
-- Unicode may be quoted but is never escaped.
-The printed text can still look weird, and a few (buggy) terminals may drop certain characters.
-- This library should **not** be used to interpolate text into shell scripts.
-It's designed for readability, not absolute safety.
-Consider using the [`shell-escape`](https://crates.io/crates/shell-escape) crate instead (or ideally, passing in the values in some other way).
-- A few string types do not implement `Quotable` because they do not implement `AsRef<OsStr>`, notably `Cow<str>`.
-A workaround is to write `text.as_ref().quote()`.
-- It's not possible to use another platform's quoting style.
-The design is oriented around `OsString`s which have different semantics per platform.
-- The output is not compatible with every single shell.
+`Quoted` has constructors for specific platforms. `Quoted::unix("some string")` will quote with bash/ksh syntax no matter the platform, and `Quoted::windows("etc")` uses PowerShell syntax.

+`Quoted::unix_raw` and `Quoted::windows_raw` take `&[u8]` (for malformed UTF-8) and `&[u16]` (for malformed UTF-16), respectively.

+`Quoted::native(&str)` and `Quoted::native_raw(&OsStr)` can be used as an alternative to the extension trait if you prefer boring monomorphic functions.

-## Other platforms
+## `no_std`
-This library also works on platforms other than Unix and Windows.

-WASI uses the same implementation as Unix, in part because its `OsString`s match Unix's.
-I'm not sure how much sense that makes since it can run on non-Unix platforms, so if you have a better idea, please open an issue.

-Other platforms use a fallback implementation based on Rust's builtin escaping.
+This crate is `no_std`-compatible if the `alloc` and/or `std` features are disabled.

-# Testing
+## Testing
-The Unix implementation has been fuzzed against bash, zsh, mksh, ksh93 and busybox to ensure all output is interpreted back as the original string.
+The Unix implementation has been [fuzzed](https://github.com/rust-fuzz/cargo-fuzz) against bash, zsh, mksh, ksh93 and busybox to ensure all output is interpreted back as the original string.
 It has been fuzzed to a more limited extent against fish, dash, tcsh, posh, and yash (which don't support all of the required syntax).

+The PowerShell implementation has been fuzzed against PowerShell Core 7.1.4 running on Linux.

 ## Acknowledgments
 This library is modeled after the quoting done by [Gnulib](https://www.gnu.org/software/gnulib/) as seen in the GNU coreutils.
 The behavior is not identical, however: